 “Garland is to me the last boutique district in Spokane where people walk their dogs,” Cunningham said.

-One might think the store superfluous, but in walking down the street there’s more affirmation that people in Spokane are into their dogs: Bark & Snip, a dog grooming and gift shop opened three months ago.
+One might think the store superfluous, but walking down the street, there’s more affirmation that people in Spokane are into their dogs: Bark & Snip, a dog grooming and gift shop opened three months ago.

 “The neighboring businesses have all been friendly.
 And we get a lot of business from foot traffic,” said Cyndi Nelson, part-owner of the shop.

-The business district is a nonprofit that puts on the fair from Howard to Monroe streets to “get people reacquainted with Garland Avenue,” Quinn said.
+The business district is a non-profit that puts on the fair in the area of Howard to Monroe to “get people reacquainted with Garland Avenue,” Quinn said.

-The district was full of businesses before the recession hit, but now it’s about 80 percent full, Quinn said.
+The district was full of businesses before the recession hit, but now they are about 80 percent full, Quinn said.

 “It’s a blessing and a curse that rent here is pretty low,” she said.
 “Because of the low cost of entry, some of the businesses here before didn’t have good business plans.”

-They aim for a feel reminiscent of the Garland of the past.
+They aim to emulate a feel reminiscent of the past Garland Avenue.

 “We want to return to a nostalgic and retro look that started in the district in the ’20s and ’30s.
 The Garland Theater and Mary Lou’s Milk Bottle are emblematic of the feel we want,” she said.

-She said the fair brings a “real good message” because of all the local merchants, volunteers and area churches that make the event happen.
-Part of the profits from the fair go just down the street to Spokane Guilds’ School, an organization that offers personalized therapy programs for children up to age 3 with developmental disabilities.
+She said the fair brings a “real good message” because of all the local merchants, as well as volunteers, and area churches, to name a few, that make the event happen.
+Part of the profits from the fair go just down the street to Spokane Guilds’ School, an organization that offers personalized therapy programs for babies with developmental disabilities up until age 3.

-The fair, in its eighth year, once again had a “Wizard of Oz” theme.
-Quinn said the theme has significance because they want Garland to stand out.
+The fair, in its 8th year, once again had a “Wizard of Oz” theme.
+Quinn said the theme has significance because they want Garland to stand out as unique.

 “When you hit Howard, you should know you are somewhere else,” she said.